ssfsx17/ffpnp/Jobs/Psychic.md

 ### Psionics T10

 Stand (99 MP, 10 AP) (self-only) - Creates a psychic copy of yourself which acts independently and lasts for the current combat.
-It shares HP with you, so that if it takes damage, you likewise take damage.
+It shares HP and MP with you, so that if it takes damage, you likewise take damage.